HiGregSmith/KiCommand/README.md

 ### Calling Python commands

-Calling Python within a *Command String* is possible and there are several commands designed to do so within the 'Programming' category, with commands in the 'Conversion' category being useful to convert arguments to the correct format and type.
+Calling Python within a *Command String* is possible and there are several commands designed to do so within the *Programming* category, with commands in the 'Conversion' category being useful to convert arguments to the correct format and type.

 - **call** - used to call a Python object's function that requires no arguments (such as a call to GetShapeStr on a DRAWSEGMENT object)